RickyCook/github-auth-generator/README.md

   - `installation` - create an installation token
   - `orgRunnerRegistration` - create a token to add self-hosted runners to a repo
   - `repoRunnerRegistration` - create a token to add self-hosted runners to an org
+  - `entRunnerRegistration` - create a token to add self-hosted runners to an enterprise
+  - `orgRunnerRemove` - create a token to remove self-hosted runners from a org
-  - `orgRunnerRemove` - create a token to remove self-hosted runners from a repo
+  - `repoRunnerRemove` - create a token to remove self-hosted runners from a repo
-  - `repoRunnerRemove` - create a token to remove self-hosted runners from an org
+  - `entRunnerRemove` - create a token to remove self-hosted runners from an enterprise
 - `debug` - turn on debug outputs
 - `authorization` - turn on "authorization" mode to return the value of an authorization header for curl/httpie/etc
 - other inputs that match the lib/CLI opts (`appId`, `privateKey`, etc)